jpg6453/holiday-hub/README.md

 - Place locations to be plotted on a map, so that I can see where they are in relation to other landmarks.
 - The ability to control the map so that I can tailor my search.
 - To be able to view search results, so I can see what options there are in a given city
-- More details about a place when I click on it, so that I can learn a bit more about it.
+- More details about a place when I click on it, so that I can learn a more about it.
 - To change the city and/or country, so that I can search again.
 - To make an enquiry, to book venues during my stay.
 - Link to social media platforms, to find out more about the company.